 Databricks Repos allows users to synchronize notebooks and other files with Git repositories.
 Databricks Repos helps with code versioning and collaboration, and it can simplify importing a full repository of code into Databricks, viewing past notebook versions, and integrating with IDE development.
 Get started by cloning a remote Git repository.
 You can then open or create notebooks with the repository clone, attach the notebook to a cluster, and run the notebook.

-For small workloads which only require single nodes, data scientists can use Single Node clusters for cost savings.
+For small workloads which only require single nodes, data scientists can use Single node compute for cost savings.

 For detailed tips, see Best practices: Cluster configuration